invertedv/df/docs/getting_started.md

         m "github.com/invertedv/df/mem"
     )

-To read in the file, we use:
+This code reads the file into df.

 	var (
 		f  *d.Files
 		e1 error
 	)
+	// FilesStrict(true) instructs *Files to return an error if any value can't be coerced into the correct data type.
-	if f, e1 = d.NewFiles(d.FileStrict(true), d.FilePeek(500)); e1 != nil {
+	// FilePeek(500) instructs *Files to examine the first 500 rows to determine data types. if f, e1 = d.NewFiles(d.FileStrict(true), d.FilePeek(500)); e1 != nil {
 		panic(e1)
 	}

 	// this file is in df/data.
-	fileToOpen := os.Getenv("datapath") + "dfExample.csv"
+	fileToOpen := os.Getenv("datapath") + "getting_started.csv"
 	// Since we haven't told Open about field names and types, it will read the first row as the header
 	// and impute the data types.
 	if ex := f.Open(fileToOpen); ex != nil {